The Good Life and Relationships (Matthew 5:21-32)

 Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
 For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.
 (Matthew 5:17-20)

 Jesus tells us that he has an extremely high view of the Hebrew Scriptures, the Old Testament.
 He fundamentally disagrees with the idea that the first part of our Bible is outdated or outmoded.
 Jesus endorses all of it.
-We’re called to property understand, teach and obey the commandments that God gave us in the Hebrew Scriptures.
+We’re called to properly understand, teach and obey the commandments that God gave us in the Hebrew Scriptures.

 That’s the abstract idea.
-If you were here a couple of weeks ago, we looked at this idea and some of what it means for us today.
+If you were here a couple of weeks ago, we looked at this idea and some of what it means to us today.
 But you may have been frustrated.
 You get the idea, but what does it look like in real life?

 Well, you’re in luck.
 Jesus doesn’t leave us to try to figure this out.
 Jesus gives six real-life examples of what it looks like in two sets of three.
 And so we’re going to look at three examples today, and another three in a couple of weeks.